vannguyengd/gooddata-ui/docs/50_custom__execution.md

 Only one filter of the `DateFilter` type is allowed in the measure's filter definition.

-* When both the measure filter of the `DateFilter` type and the global filter of the `DateFilter` type are set with the **same** date dimension, the measure date filter overrides the AFM global date filter for this measure
+* When both the measure filter of the `DateFilter` type and the global filter of the `DateFilter` type are set with the **same** date dimension, the measure date filter overrides the global date filter for this measure
   \(global date filters are still applied to other measures that do not have a measure date filter defined\).
-* When the measure filter of the DateFilter type and the global filter of the DateFilter type are set with **different** date dimensions, the filters are interpreted as an intersection of those filters (f1 AND f2).
+* When the measure filter of the `DateFilter` type and the global filter of the `DateFilter` type are set with **different** date dimensions, the filters are interpreted as an intersection of those filters (`f1 AND f2`).

 ### Show a measure as a percentage

-When an the execution runs on the Analytical Backend, the result measure data is, by default, returned as raw values \(numbers\).
+When the execution runs on the Analytical Backend, the result measure data is, by default, returned as raw values \(numbers\).

 If you want the measures data to be displayed as a percentage instead, you can use the `modifySimpleMeasure` function of the execution model to turn on the `computeRatio` functionality: